Cardillo

 Design Exchange, no. 12, London, Aug.
 2015, p.
 109. (en)

-With 40 square metres rather manageable, the architect has transformed the gallery into a sacred space—and created a courageous change from the eternal white cube.
+With its rather modest 40 square metres, Cardillo has transformed the gallery into a sacred space, providing a bold contrast to the eternal White Cube.

 Client’s testimonial (IT)